ElianCodes/ElianCodes-frontend/src/content/blog/24-02-08-elians-astro-startkit.md

 - [UnoCSS](https://unocss.dev/)
 - [TypeScript](https://www.typescriptlang.org/)

-## Intensions
+## Intentions

-I quickly wanted to write down some intensions I have for the repo.
+I quickly wanted to write down some intentions I have for the repo.

 I will update / change it, depending on me changing my "go to" technologies.
 For instance, at any time in the future, I might change my TypeScript settings or change the design system.
 Maybe there is an ideal technology that I really want / need but isn't released yet?
 (Yes, I'm totally talking about Astro Studio).